 How to register interest in supplying the Council

-We use the South East Business Portal (SEBP) to share information about future tendering opportunities and existing contracts.
-The Portal covers the 74 councils in the South East region so offers suppliers the opportunity to connect with a wide range of potential customers.
-The Portal offers suppliers the opportunity to:
+We use the Kent Business Portal to share information about future tendering opportunities and existing contracts.
+The Portal covers the 12 councils in Kent and offers suppliers the opportunity to:

-If you are not registered you could miss out on Council opportunities.
-Visit the South East Business Portal (SEBP) today and register your company details.
+If you are not registered you could miss out on council opportunities.
+Visit the Kent Business Portal today and register your company details.

 The table below shows the estimated amount of time it takes for a service to go through the commissioning and procurement process before it becomes an outsourced contract.